 is a curator and writer based in Toronto.
 Most recently, she was a curator for the Toronto Biennial of Art, working with Candice Hopkins and Tairone Bastien on the inaugural 2019 and 2021 editions.
-She has guest curated exhibitions at the MacLaren Art Centre, Barrie; Y+ Contemporary, Scarborough; RYMD, Reykjavik; the Art Museum, Toronto; and the Art Gallery of Ontario, Toronto.
+She has guest curated exhibitions at the MacLaren Art Centre, Barrie; Y+ Contemporary, Scarborough; RYMD, Reykjavik; the Art Museum, Toronto; the Art Gallery of Ontario, Toronto and Images Festival, Toronto.
 Katie is a graduate of the Master of Visual Studies Curatorial program at the University of Toronto, where she previously completed her Master of Arts in Art History.
 She is currently working towards a PhD in Art and Visual Culture at Western University, with an interest in contemporary art and climate change.
 Lawson was awarded the Hnatyshyn Foundation Fogo Island Arts Young Curator Residency in 2022.

 I am grateful as a woman of settler descent for the privilege to conduct research and cultural work which engages with Tkaronto, the gathering place.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
 The territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
 Today, this meeting place is still home to many Indigenous people from across Turtle Island, and I carry forth a profound sense of response-ability and respect for all in a human and more-than-human world.